-This monthly after school program is dedicated to exploring STEM topics with a focus on Earth and space science and engineering.
-This program series includes either an outside presenter who discusses real-world applications of STEM skills or will use activities from the NASA@ My Library STEM Facilitation kits.
+This monthly after school program is dedicated to exploring STEAM topics with a focus on Earth and space science and engineering.
+This program series includes either an outside presenter who discusses real-world applications of STEAM skills or will use activities from the NASA@ My Library STEM Facilitation kits.
 Programs will range from learning how to use different equipment and technology to completing challenges and experiments.

 On August 2, 2018 the Carson City Library provided a chance to see lunar rocks and soil during the Lunar Rocks and Meet a Meteorite presentation, sponsored by Greater Nevada Credit Union.
 The moon rocks were on display at the library as part of the NASA@ My Library, an initiative to engage public audiences nationwide in informal and lifelong learning.
 Samples of moon rocks were on display along with lunar “soil,” or regolith, brought back from six Apollo missions between 1969 and 1972.
 They were stored in a vault at Greater Nevada Credit Union and transported to the library with a police escort.
 The library also hosted an array of activities — including creating rocket ships from balloons — to help children and adults better understand the workings of the moon.

 The Carson City Library hosted a viewing the Solar Eclipse on Monday, August 21st from 9-11AM.
 There were hands-on activities, free solar eclipse glasses, and a photo booth to help commemorate this amazing event.

 To learn about appropriate precautions for viewing a solar eclipse, click on this Safety Flyer to learn more or this for information on Viewing the Solar Eclipse Safely (En Español).
 For more information on the solar eclipse, check out this Viewing Guide.